Surgical treatment for a herniated disc

 - Burning sensation

 Depending on where the herniated disc is located, the symptoms could travel into the extremities.
-For example, a pinched nerve in the lower back could cause these symptoms to travel from the lower back into the buttocks, legs and feet.
+For example, a pinched nerve in the lumbar spine could cause these symptoms to travel from the lower back into the buttocks, legs and feet.